- are vertebrates. This means they have a backbone or spine.

 Great Horned Owls are the deadliest hunters in the owl family, hunting from perches near open areas.
-They are nocturnal, but will sometimes hunt at dusk or during the day in the winter.
 They eat mainly small mammals (including skunks), as well as birds, snakes, amphibians, fish and other species of owls!

-Great Horned Owls prefer forests with clearings, croplands, woodlots, meadows, riparian woodlands, and the wooded areas around suburban parks, landfills, and town dumps.
+Great Horned Owls prefer forests with clearings, croplands, woodlots, meadows, riparian woodlands.
+They also like wooded areas around suburban parks, landfills, and town dumps.

 - Like most owls, Great Horned Owls help keep nocturnal small mammal populations in check.

 - The Great Horned Owl is the only animal known that regularly eats skunks!

 This species is a common year-round resident of Michigan.
 There are currently no threats to this species.

 Luna the Barn Owl

 On July 4, 2011, this female Barn Owl was found in Clarkston, Washington with an injured wing that impaired her flight.
 Later in August of 2012, she was transferred to Blandford where she is cared for by our wildlife staff.